 Disclaimer - No representation, warranty or guarantee is made that the information provided is accurate, current or complete.
-Whilst care is taken in the collection and provision of this information, ELEXON Limited will not be liable for any errors, omissions, misstatements or mistakes in any information or damages resulting from the use of this information or any decision made or action taken in reliance on this information.
+Whilst care is taken in the collection and provision of this information, Elexon Limited will not be liable for any errors, omissions, misstatements or mistakes in any information or damages resulting from the use of this information or any decision made or action taken in reliance on this information.

 Introduction